Fran had to call the police...

 Family Resources Blog Latest News & Events

 April is National Child Abuse Prevention Month.
-Join us for an evening of music, cocktails, and silent auction where proceeds will assist Family Resources with their mission to prevent and treat child abuse by strengthening families and neighborhoods.
+Join us for an evening where proceeds will assist Family Resources with their mission to prevent and treat child abuse by strengthening families and neighborhoods.

 The 18th Annual Child Abuse Prevention Month Awards Benefit